serivesmejia/EOCV-Sim/USAGE.md

     public void onViewportTapped() {
         /*
          * Executed everytime when the pipeline view is tapped/clicked.
-         * This is executed from the UI thread, so whatever we do here
+         * This is executed from the UI thread, so whatever you do here,
-         * we must do it quickly.
+         * it must be done it quickly.
          */
     }